Burton Dreben

-Burton Spencer Dreben (September 27, 1927 - July 11, 1999) was an American philosopher specializing in mathematical logic.
+Burton Spencer Dreben (/ˈdrɛbən/; September 27, 1927 - July 11, 1999) was an American philosopher specializing in mathematical logic.
 A Harvard graduate who taught at his alma mater for most of his career (where he retired as Edgar Pierce Professor of Philosophy Emeritus), he published little but was a teacher and a critic of the work of his colleagues (Floyd & Shieh 2001).

 Education and career

 Harvard University awarded Dreben an A.B. and an A.M. in 1949 and 1955, respectively.
 He taught at the University of Chicago, 1955–56, at Harvard 1956–90, and at Boston University for the remainder of his life.
 He was a Fulbright Fellow at Oxford University 1950–51, a member of the Harvard Society of Fellows 1952–55, a Guggenheim Fellow from 1957–58, and a member of the American Academy of Arts and Sciences from 1963.

 At Harvard, he was Dean of the Graduate School of Arts and Sciences 1973–75, a special assistant to the Dean of the Faculty of Arts and Sciences with oversight over the academic tenure process and Chair of the Society of Fellows 1976–90.

-At the Association for Symbolic Logic, he was twice a treasurer, and an editor of its journal.
+At the Association for Symbolic Logic, he was twice a treasurer and an editor of its journal.